-The children and siblings of people of diverse abilities are often caregivers too!
+The children and siblings of people with diverse abilities are often caregivers too!
 We want to honor them and provide a break for fun, support, love, and a moment dedicated just for them.
 We are creating a monthly Kids & Sibs program to provide such support.

 Kids & Sibs is designed for youth in Middle & High School.
-TAF will have monthly outings and events to allow the light to shine on and these young family caregivers.
+TAF will have monthly outings and events to allow the light to shine on these young family caregivers.